State of training on Metal

 uv run data/shakespeare_char/prepare.py

-Metal training without torch.compile
+MPS training, without torch.compile

 /usr/bin/time uv run train.py config/train_shakespeare_char.py --device=mps --compile=False